stardothosting/shift8-fullnav/README.md

 ### 1.18
 * Added check for target for each menu option, allowing the ability to open menu links in new tab

+### 1.19
+* Force social icons on mobile version of menu to open in new tab